Camp Douglas (Chicago): Command of Brigadier General Jacob Ammen and Second and Third Commands of Colonel Daniel Cameron

 On November 20, 1862, Colonel Daniel Cameron, who had been in brief command of the camp earlier in the year, and had been among the parolees, again took command of the camp.

 On January 6, 1863, the Union Army ordered Brigadier General Jacob Ammen to take command of Camp Douglas, as Confederate prisoners from the Battle of Stones River were being sent to the camp.
 About 1,500 poorly clothed and generally physically unfit Confederate prisoners arrived at the camp on January 26, 1863.
 About 1,300 other prisoners arrived the next day and 1,500 more arrived on January 30, 1863, after the Union Army captured Fort Hindman (Arkansas Post).
+During January a group of Lake Superiour Chippewa Chiefs were shown the camp enroute to Washington D.C.
+The ranking Chief was Naw-gaw-nab (Foremost sitter) of the Fond-du-Lac band.
+He lectured the rebels saying: "you have been fighting to break up this government like the bloody Sioux" plus a good deal more.

 On February 2, 1863, General Ammen reported that many prisoners were too sick to endure conditions at the camp.
 Neither the Army nor the War Department made any immediate improvements at the camp.

-During February 1863, 387 of 3,884 prisoners perished.
-This was the highest mortality rate in any Civil War prison camp for any month of the war.
+That month, 387 of the prisoners died.
+This was the highest mortality rate in any prison camp for any month during the war.
 Since the prisoners had just arrived at the camp during the previous few weeks, these prisoners likely were already in weakened and poor physical condition at the time.
 Temperatures that month reportedly were as low as -20 F. Smallpox and other diseases were widespread among these prisoners.
 By March 1863, nineteen prisoners and nineteen guards had died from smallpox.
 Smallpox later was spread to northern cities and into Virginia by several infected prisoners who traveled together with many other prisoners through several large cities by train and steamer to City Point, Virginia, for exchange.
-Most of the prisoners were exchanged by April 3, 1863 under this later prisoner cartel.
+Most of the prisoners were exchanged by April 3, 1863, under this later prisoner cartel.